Best Survival Packing List To Plan For An Evacuation

 Hopefully, you will never need these items.
 However, being caught without them will be uncomfortable at best and downright dangerous at worst.

-In a widespread emergency, professional medical care may be hard to come by.
+In a widespread emergency, professional medical care may be difficult.

 Your serious injury may be a low priority when compared to others.
 Or maybe there’s no professional medical help at all.

-Maybe all the medical professionals are getting the hell out of dodge too.
+Maybe all the medical professionals are getting out of dodge, too.

 6. Food Supplies